OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 On November 6, 2025, OWASP (Open Web Application Security Project) published the candidate version of its Top Ten 2025, the reference document on web application security risks.
 This major update, coming 4 years after the 2021 version, reflects the rapid evolution of threats and development practices.

 Two new categories make their appearance, some vulnerabilities are consolidated, and the ranking has been reorganized to better reflect the reality of risks in 2025.
-For developers, security architects, and technical managers, understanding these changes is crucial to protect their applications.
+For developers, security architects, and technical managers, understanding these changes is crucial to protecting their applications.

 What is the OWASP Top Ten?